user95401/Ryzen-Pubs/README.md

 Close opened issue to remove mod from list, reopen to add mod again.

 # Verifying?
 Unverifyed mods has "pre-release" option enabled.
-Its by default...
+Its by default...<br>
 Trusted people can verify mods, commands are (as issue comment):
 - !verify
 - !unverify